Climbing Spots In The USA

 From the endurance crack and free climbs of the Merced River Canyon to the serene Tuolumne Meadows granite domes, climbing in Yosemite is totally awe-inspiring and can be pitched at most levels of the mountaineer.
 Plus, for those who like to push their boundaries, the Yosemite Valley offers many adrenalin-fueled multi-day climbs that will keep you stocked up with adventure tales for years to come.

 And, talking of adrenalin climbing adventure, Yosemite is also home to the monster El Capitan, 3,000 feet of vertical granite that are considered the gold standard in sheer face climbing.
 Once thought to be unconquerable, this epic rock is the ultimate challenge for the adventurous soul.
 To just stand at El Capitan’s base and marvel at its sheer scale is intimidating enough so, for the estimated 3,000 people who scale its walls, it must be an unforgettable experience.
 And a truly testing one – the full height can take a skilled climber anything up to four days to conquer.
+Make sure you have your climbing helmet handy and start your adventure.

 2. Red River Gorge, Slade, Kentucky